Nash Equilibrium and Learning Dynamics in Three-Player Matching $m$-Action Games: Conclusion

 \section{Conclusion}

 Three-player games are still much unexplored, compared to two-player games.
 This study focused on how three-player interactions affect the games.
-Surprisingly, we fully analyzed the Nash equilibria, even though solving the Nash equilibria of three-player games is sufficiently difficult in general~\citep{chen2006settling, daskalakis2009complexity}.
-We also found that the Nash equilibria are various and complex Nash equilibria when three-player interactions, i.e., $\alpha$ and $\gamma$, conflict.
+Surprisingly, we fully analyzed the Nash equilibria, even though solving the Nash equilibria of three-player games is sufficiently difficult in general~\cite{chen2006settling, daskalakis2009complexity}.
+We also found that the Nash equilibria are various and complex when three-player interactions, i.e., $\alpha$ and $\gamma$, conflict.
 Such three-player interactions also complicate the learning dynamics: The conserved quantities in a constant-sum game are no longer robust for such three-player interaction.
 We found the Lyapunov function $V$ and proved that $V$ monotonically increases or decreases depending on $\alpha$.
 We further demonstrated by simulation that learning dynamics can be classified by $\alpha$, the force to synchronize the choices of three players, and $\gamma$, the preference for competition with others.
-In conclusion, this study showed theoretical analyses and experimental findings regarding three-player interaction to the maximum.
+In conclusion, this study performed comprehensive theoretical and experimental analyses regarding three-player interactions for three-player matching $m$-action games.

 How to achieve convergence to the Nash equilibrium, called last-iterate convergence, in three-player games is a topic of great interest.
-Recent literature shows that the FTRL achieves convergence to the Nash equilibrium in two-player zero-sum games when it optimistically foresees its opponent's future strategy~\citep{mertikopoulos2019optimistic, daskalakis2019last} or incorporates mutations into its learning~\citep{abe2022mutation, abe2023last}.
+Recent literature shows that the FTRL achieves convergence to the Nash equilibrium in two-player zero-sum games when it optimistically foresees its opponent's future strategy~\cite{mertikopoulos2019optimistic, daskalakis2019last} or incorporates mutations into its learning~\cite{abe2022mutation, abe2023last}.
 In addition, memory, i.e., the ability to change one's action depending on the past games, is known to change game structures.
-For example, this memory extends the region of the Nash equilibrium~\citep{fujimoto2019emergence, fujimoto2021exploitation, usui2021symmetric, ueda2023memory}, induces divergence~\citep{fujimoto2023learning}, and achieves convergence~\citep{fujimoto2024learning}.
-It would be interesting future works to see how these learning algorithms perform in three-player games.
+For example, this memory extends the region of the Nash equilibrium~\cite{fujimoto2019emergence, fujimoto2021exploitation, usui2021symmetric, ueda2023memory}, induces divergence~\cite{fujimoto2023learning}, and achieves convergence~\cite{fujimoto2024memory}.
+As future work, it would be interesting to see how these learning algorithms perform in three-player games.
 This study will provide both a theoretical and experimental basis for such future works.